DanilNefedov/react-chat/README.md

 ### The keys for the [SDK](https://firebase.google.com/docs/web/learn-more?authuser=0&hl=en#modular-version) package are stored in the ***.env*** file

  **find a user** - the user is searched by his name.
-It is also important to take into account the case of
+It is also important to take into account the case of.

  **change your groups** - modifying a group to the creators of the group.